Simulating Markov random fields with a conclique-based Gibbs sampler: Conclique-based Gibbs sampling

 \subsection{Computational speed}

 }

-The conclique-based Gibbs sampler (CGS) is again intended to be computationally more efficient than standard sequential Gibbs sampling for simulating MRF models.
-To illustrate that, for MRF models, the conclique-based Gibbs sampler (CGS) is computationally more efficient than standard sequential Gibbs sampling, we evaluated timing results for both in generating data from the conditional Gaussian specification (\ref{eqn:3}) with various spatial grid sizes and numbers of sampling iterations.
-We chose \(\alpha=0\), \(\tau^2=1\) and \(\eta=0.2\) in (\ref{eqn:3}), though the exact parameter values are immaterial to the timing study.
-For timing reference, we implemented both samplers using C++ implementations in an available R package \texttt{conclique} on a 1.7 GHz processor.
+For repeated simulation for MRF models, the conclique-based Gibbs sampler (CGS) is again intended to be computationally faster than standard single-site Gibbs sampling.
+As initial illustration, we evaluated timing results for both samplers in generating data from the conditional Gaussian specification (\ref{eqn:3}) (i.e., four-nearest neighbors) with various spatial grid sizes \(n = m \times m\) for \(m = 5, 10, 20, 30, 50, 75\), as well as numbers \(M\) of sampling iterations for \(M=100, 1000, 5000, 10000\).
+We chose \(\alpha=0\), \(\tau^2=1\) and \(\eta=0.2\) in (\ref{eqn:3}), though the exact values are immaterial to the timing study, and we implemented both samplers using C++ implementations in an available R package \texttt{conclique} (Kaplan \hyperlink{ref-conclique}{2019}) on a 1.7 GHz processor.
+To facilitate comparison, the timing results do not include initial computational overheads for the methods that need to be performed once per sample size \(n\) regardless of \(M\).
+(Both samplers require listing neighbors for each observation under the model and the CGS additionally requires concliques.
+As reference, if we consider implementations based purely in \texttt{R}, then about \(0.25\) seconds are required to enumerate neighbors for the largest grid \(n=75\times 75\) and, for finding \(Q=2\) concliques, the times required for sample sizes \(n=20\times 20\), \(50\times 50\) and \(75 \times 75\) are respectively: \(\approx (0,0,0)\) seconds based on the geometrical pattern in Figure \ref{fig:concliques} and \(\approx (0.05, 1, 4)\) or \(\approx (0.3, 8, 40)\) seconds based on Welch-Powell or DSatur algorithms from Section \ref{finding-concliques}; the Welch-Powell search is faster but is sensitive to observation labeling and can yield 4 concliques here.)